Post-assault treatment of sexual assault victims: Campus sexual assault victims

 The Hunting Ground is a critically acclaimed American documentary film about the incidence of sexual assault on college campuses in the United States.
 Its creators say college administrations are failing to respond adequately to claims of sexual assault, while its critics have countered that the film was based on misleading statistics and biased against the alleged perpetrator.

 Sexual assault victims in the military

 Sexual assault in the military is more prevalent than outside of the military, and it is frequently underreported.
 In the United States, Sexual Assault Prevention Response is a training program designated to educate military service members and provide support and treatment to service members and their families.
 Individuals are assigned to an advocate, who assists them with the different treatment options that are available to them and educates them about their rights.

+In 2019 Department of Defense reported a 50 per cent increase in assaults on military women over a two-year period.
+The department recognized a need for better training and identification of repeat offenders, however throwing money at the problem has not produced results.
+Legislative efforts to create an independent prosecutor were opposed by military lobbyists concerned that it would erode command authority.
+Without independent prosecutors most punishment and disciplining is left to the discretion of commanders.

 Sexual assault of prisoners

 The Prison Rape Elimination Act is United States legislation enacted for the purpose of preventing sexual assaults in U.S. prisons.
 The legislation requires reporting and information gathering.